Turning Tide

 Turning Tide (original title: En solitaire) is a 2013 French drama film directed by Christophe Offenstein.

 Plot

 Yann Kermadec has short notice to replace the main skipper in the Vendée Globe.
-After a few days of racing, Yann is first but he has to make a forced stop to repair his damaged rudder.
-His world tour is going to be bowled ...
+After a few days of racing, Yann's yacht is leading when he is forced to stop to repair its damaged rudder.
+This upends his chances in the round-the-world race.